---

 ## Motivation

-In doing so, it realizes the original vision of account abstraction: unlinking accounts from a prescribed ECDSA key and support alternative fee payment schemes.
-The assumption of an account simply becomes an address with code.
+Ultimately, frame transactions realize the original vision of account abstraction: an account simply becomes an address with code.
 It leverages the EVM to support arbitrary *user-defined* definitions of validation and gas payment.

 ## Specification